csabapalfi/nodeconf-barcelona-2015/README.md

 ## Middleware evolution - Eugene Pshenichniy

 Eugenes' slides had really cool realtime polls built-in giving input from the audience.
-Based on the polls people agree that generators are not really intuitive but prefer promises and async-await seems well received, too
+Based on the polls people agree that generators are not really intuitive but prefer promises and [async-await](TODO) seems well received, too

 ## Robots - Julian Cheal

-Julien demoed all sorts of hardware from RGB LED strips to a dancing Parrot AR drones.
+Julien demoed all sorts of hardware from RGB LED strips to a dancing Parrot AR drone.
 Clearly the most jokes/laughs per talk here.
-Libraries to check out include cylons.js and [johnny-five](https://www.npmjs.com/package/johnny-five).
+Libraries to check out include [cylons.js](TODO) and [johnny-five](https://www.npmjs.com/package/johnny-five).

 ## Becoming a better node dev - Igor Soarez

 You might started learning node for just fun or out of necessity but to keep up your motivation it's great to bet on the long run and enjoy to keep up learning.

 Igor mentioning the right mentality to keep things simple (YAGNI, no IDEs, no boilerplate, no code generation) reminded me of a great talk from Rich Hickey: [Simple made easy](TODO).
 Also node has the perfect tools for 'turbo mode' learning by keeping your feedback keep really short.
-Anyone running tests with nodemon and growl? :)

 We can map certain node skills to levels of capable, efficient and pro developer.
 An interesting idea here was README-driven development at a quite high level of maturity.
 Essentially breaking a problem down to small node modules in advance then writing READMEs, then tests, then code.